-November 18: The tenth Monday reading summary on the readings for November 18 and 20, due by 12:30 pm (i.e., before the class begins) The summary must be one page long, typed, double-spaced, in the Times New Roman font and the 12 point font size, with 1 inch margins on standard letter-size paper.
-November 18 and 20: The Muslim World - Barber, Benjamin.
+November 10: The ninth Tuesday reading summary on the readings for November 10 and 12, due by 02:00 pm (i.e., before the class begins) The summary must be one page long, typed, double-spaced, in the Times New Roman font and the 12 point font size, with 1 inch margins on standard letter-size paper.
+November 17 and 19: The Muslim World - Barber, Benjamin.
 2007.
 "Jihad vs. McWorld."
 224-228. - Eickelman, Dale F. 2007.
 "Bin Laden, the Arab 'Street,' and the Middle East's Democracy Deficit."
 195-197. - Gause, F. Gregory III.
 2007.
 "Can Democracy Stop Terrorism?"
 196-200. - Ottaway, Marina and Thomas Carothers.
 2007.
 "Middle East Democracy."
 188-191. - Smiley, Xan.
 2007.
 "Plenty of Seeds, But Still a Long Way to Fruition."
 192-194.
-November 25: The eleventh Monday reading summary for November 25 and December 2, due by 12:30 pm (i.e., before the class begins) The summary must be one page long, typed, double-spaced, in the Times New Roman font and the 12 point font size, with 1 inch margins on standard letter-size paper.
-November 25 and December 2: Iraq - Hashim, Ahmed S. 2007.
+November 17: The tenth Tuesday reading summary on the readings for November 17 and 19, due by 02:00 pm (i.e., before the class begins) The summary must be one page long, typed, double-spaced, in the Times New Roman font and the 12 point font size, with 1 inch margins on standard letter-size paper.
+November 24 and December 1: Iraq - Hashim, Ahmed S. 2007.
 "Iraq: From Insurgency to Civil War."
 189-195. - The Iraq Study Group Report: The Way Forward A New Approach.
 2006. ix-40.
-November 27: Thanksgiving Day.
-University Closed December 4: The Muslim World Revisited • Lawrence of Arabia December 9: The third movie review due by 12:30 pm The movie review must be one page long, typed, double-spaced, in the Times New Roman font and the 12 point font size, with 1 inch margins on standard letter-size paper.
-December 9: The third take-home exam due by 12:30 pm Choose and answer one of the three following questions:
+November 24: The eleventh Tuesday reading summary for November 24 and December 1, due by 02:00 pm (i.e., before the class begins) The summary must be one page long, typed, double-spaced, in the Times New Roman font and the 12 point font size, with 1 inch margins on standard letter-size paper.
+November 26: Thanksgiving Day.
+University Closed December 3: The Muslim World Revisited • Lawrence of Arabia December 8: The third movie review due by 02:00 pm The movie review must be one page long, typed, double-spaced, in the Times New Roman font and the 12 point font size, with 1 inch margins on standard letter-size paper.
+December 8: The third take-home exam due by 02:00 pm Choose and answer one of the three following questions:

 - 1) Evaluate the statement: The ultimate prize of the biotechnology revolution will have profound, and potentially terrible, consequences for our political order and international security.

 - 2) How do Huntington's (1996) arguments differ from Fukuyama's (1992)?
 Whose arguments are more convincing to you and why?

 - 3) Would you believe that establishing a democratic government in Iraq is important for international security?
 If you were President George W. Bush, what would you do with Iraq?

 The answer must include an introduction, body, and conclusion.
 It must be five pages long, typed, double-spaced, in the Times New Roman font and the 12 point font size, with 1 inch margins on standard letter-size paper.

-September 2 2008
+September 1, 2009

-Schremner 4, 2000

 SAMPLE FORMAT

 Your Name

-The first Monday reading summary
+The first Tuesday reading summary

 Introduction

 Body

 Conclusion

+September 24, 2009

+SAMPLE FORMAT

+Your Name

 The first take-home exam: 1) What are the main assumptions of realism, neorealism, and liberal institutionalism?
 How are they different?

 About a half page long for Introduction

 About four pages long for Body

 About a half page long for Conclusion

-Santambar 20 2008

-September οu, 2008
+September 29, 2009

 SAMPLE FORMAT

 Your Name

 The first movie review

 Introduction

 Body

 Conclusion